danvixent/query/README.md

 # query
-An SQL query builder package for Go, query is a lightweight alternative to ORMs
+An SQL query builder package for Go.